info443-wi22/443-atom/README.md

 <br>

 ### Open-Closed Principle
 The <strong>Open-Closed Principle</strong> is the second of the SOLID design principles in object oriented programming and states that classes should be open for extension but closed for modification.
-By promoting extensibility in this way, we can prevent any errors or bugs from arisiing from adding any new functionality that can come from modifying lower-level components directly.
+By promoting extensibility in this way, we can prevent any errors or bugs from arising from adding any new functionality that can come from modifying lower-level components directly.

 <br>

-Taking a look at the `AtomApplication` class found in `src/main-process/atom-application.js`, we can see one instance of the code not adhereing to this principle.
+Taking a look at the `AtomApplication` class found in `src/main-process/atom-application.js`, we can see one instance of the code not adhering to this principle.
 Taking a look at the class declaration, we can see that the code utilizes inheritance for the `AtomApplication` and extends the node.js [`EventEmitter`](https://nodejs.dev/learn/the-nodejs-event-emitter) class.
 According to the open-closed principle, classes should be open for extension but closed for modification.
 Although the class is being extended as intended, we can see in the `AtomApplication`'s constructor that this subclass makes internal modifications to how the class is structured.
 <pre><code>// lines 194-212
 constructor (options) {
   StartupTime.addMarker('main-process:atom-application:constructor:start');